wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-backup.md

 For information on restoring web app from backup, see [Restore a web app in Azure](/documentation/articles/web-sites-restore).
 You can also backup and restore Azure Web Apps using REST API (see [Use REST to back up and restore Azure Web Apps](/documentation/articles/websites-csm-backup)).

-To get started with Azure, see [Windows Azure Trial](/pricing/1rmb-trial/).
+To get started with Azure, see [Azure Trial](/pricing/1rmb-trial/).

 ## What's changed
 * For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)